-Obviously, it isn’t the same as it was, but we are enjoying the city this summer.
-The museums are as good as they were (and quieter!), we have been to some lovely cultural events (outdoor concerts and cinema have come into their own), our favourite places to eat are all squeaky clean and we love the social distancing on the beach so much that we hope they keep it in place forever!
+Obviously, it isn’t the same as it was, but we are enjoying the city this winter.
+The museums are as good as they were (and quieter!), we have been to some lovely cultural events, our favourite places to eat are all squeaky clean and we love the social distancing on the beach so much that we hope they keep it in place forever!

 But, remember, this is our opinion and not official advice.
 In the current pandemic, you could catch covid-19 anywhere in the world including Malaga.
 The decision to come to Malaga is yours and yours only.

 We hope to see you in Malaga as soon as you feel ready to come here.
 Meanwhile, stay safe.